 Camber is the vertical tilting of the wheels.
 As the camber angle controls how much of the wheel is in contact with the road, too great a difference between camber angles can cause the vehicle to pull to one side and may make tyres wear unevenly.

-Fortunately, problems with wheel alignment are easy to identify and if you notice any of the following signs you should get your wheel alignment checked by a tyre specialist.
+Fortunately, problems with wheel alignment are easy to identify and if you notice any of the following signs, you should get your wheel alignment checked by a tyre specialist.

-Your vehicle pulls to the side when travelling in a straight line
+Pulls to the side - your vehicle pulls to the side when travelling in a straight line

-Your tyres are wearing unevenly or more rapidly than usual
+Uneven tyre wear – your tyres are wearing unevenly or more rapidly than usual

-Your steering wheel remains at an angle when you are driving straight
+Steering wheel - your steering wheel remains at an angle when you are driving straight

 You should also have your wheel alignment checked every 12,000 – 15,000 miles and following any work carried out to your steering, suspension, wheels or tyres.